 For a further independent evaluation of CARDAMOM outputs, we compare the tundra and boreal estimates to plot scale flux and stock information.
-For tundra, Street et al. (2012) calculate growing season GPP estimates of 263-380 g C m-2 for Empetrum nigrum communities, and 295-386 g C m-2 for Betula nana communities, which is consistent with the ranges in Figure 1 for tundra.
-Biomass stocks for Arctic tundra recorded in the Arctic LTER at Toolik Lake range from 105-1160 g C m-2 (Hobbie and Kling, 2014), which are consistent with the estimates from CARDAMOM, albeit at the lower end of the model estimates.
-For boreal forests, Goulden et al. (2011) report annual GPP estimates across a chronosequence of stands, and thus a variation across canopy densities, which varied from 450-720 g C m-2 yr-1.
-These data are consistent with the span of GPP in CARDAMOM (Figure 1), again best matching the lower end of the model estimates.
-For the same study, the vegetation C stock estimates varied from 100-5000 g C m-2, consistent with CARDAMOM, and with measurements of 10 to 40-year old boreal stands best matching the CARDAMOM median estimate of ~1500 g C m-2.
-We conclude from comparisons against site data that CARDAMOM analyses are broadly consistent, with some tendency for CARDAMOM to have a high bias.
+For tundra, Street et al. (2012) calculate growing season GPP estimates of 263- $380 \,\mathrm{g}\,\mathrm{C}\,\mathrm{m}^{-2}$ for Empetrum nigrum communities and 295- $386 \text{ g C m}^{-2}$ for Betula nana communities, which is consistent with the ranges in Fig. 1 for tundra.
+Biomass stocks for Arctic tundra recorded in the Arctic LTER (Long Term Ecological Research) at Toolik Lake range from 105 to $1160 \text{ g C m}^{-2}$ (Hobbie and Kling, 2014), which are consistent with the estimates from CARDAMOM, albeit at the lower end of the model estimates.
+For boreal forests, Goulden et al. (2011) report annual GPP estimates across a chronosequence of stands, and thus a variation across canopy densities, which varied from 450 to $720 \text{ g C m}^{-2} \text{ yr}^{-1}$ .
+These data are consistent with the span of GPP in CARDAMOM (Fig. 1), again best matching the lower end of the model estimates.
+For the same study, the vegetation C stock estimates varied from 100 to $5000 \,\mathrm{g}\,\mathrm{C}\,\mathrm{m}^{-2}$ , consistent with CARDAMOM and with measurements of 10 to 40-year old boreal stands best matching the CARDAMOM median estimate of $\sim 1500 \,\text{g}\,\text{C}\,\text{m}^{-2}$ .
+We conclude from comparisons with site data that CARDAMOM analyses are broadly consistent, with some tendency for CARDAMOM to have a high bias.
 This comparison is similar to the FLUXNET2015 evaluation of CARDAMOM.
-But it conflicts with the estimation of low bias from the comparison of CARDAMOM against FLUXCOM GPP and Carvalhais et al. (2014) biomass stock maps.
-It is possible that the scale differences between site level products and landscape estimates is confusing these comparisons, but there is clearly a need to understand better these inconsistencies in C cycle estimates.
+But it conflicts with the estimation of low bias from the comparison of CARDAMOM with FLUXCOM GPP and Carvalhais et al. (2014) biomass stock maps.
+It is possible that the scale differences between sitelevel products and landscape estimates is confusing these comparisons, but there is clearly a need to understand these inconsistencies in C cycle estimates better.

-4.2.
-CARDAMOM as a model benchmarking tool
+4.2 CARDAMOM as a model benchmarking tool

-An ideal benchmarking tool for GVMs would compare model state variables and fluxes against multiple, independent, unbiased, error-characterised measurements collected repeatedly at the same temporal and spatial resolution.
+An ideal benchmarking tool for GVMs would compare model state variables and fluxes with multiple, independent, unbiased, error-characterised measurements collected repeatedly at the same temporal and spatial resolution.
 Of course direct measurements of key C cycle variables like these are not available.
-Even at FLUXNET sites GPP and Reco must be inferred, and NEE data often gap-filled.
-Satellite data can provide continuous fields, but do not directly measure ecological variables like biomass or LAI, so calibrated models are required to generate ecological products.
+Even at FLUXNET sites GPP and $R{eco}$ must be inferred, and NEE data are often gap-filled.
+Satellite data can provide continuous fields but do not directly measure ecological variables like biomass or LAI, so calibrated models are required to generate ecological products.
 Atmospheric conditions can introduce biases and data gaps into optical data that are poorly quantified.
-Upscaling of FLUXNET data requires other spatial data, e.g. MODIS LAI, which challenges the characterisation of error and generates complex hybrid products.
+Upscaling of FLUXNET data requires other spatial data, e.g. MODIS LAI, which challenge the characterisation of error and generates complex hybrid products.
 We suggest that CARDAMOM provides some of the requirements of the ideal benchmark system - an error-characterised, complete analysis of the C cycle that is based on a range of observational products.
 CARDAMOM includes its own C cycle model; this has the advantage of evaluating the observational data for consistency (e.g. with mass balance), propagating error across the C cycle, and generating internal model variables such as TT.
-Further the model is of intermediate complexity and independent of the benchmarked models.
+Further, the model is of intermediate complexity and independent of the benchmarked models.